-I am an antidisciplinarian portfolioist with an entrepreneurial spirit — an all-around analytical creative and a practicing policy lawyer with both academic and business exposure, as well as consequential project and direct account management experience.
-I am project-driven; I understand the creative process inherently; and I crave collaboration.
-As a lifelong coder and congenital math head, I also enjoy developing digital spaces and utilities, and bringing technology to bear.
+I understand the creative process inherently; I crave collaboration; and I am a lifelong coder and congenital math head.
+I enjoy developing digital spaces and utilities, and bringing technology to bear.

-In many ways, I am a project manager and information architect deploying complementary technical skills and wide-ranging exposure across disciplines to create deeply meaningful experiences and improve organizations and systems.
+As a polymathic legal counselor and information architect, I deploy complementary technical skills and wide-ranging exposure across disciplines to design and manifest solutions to problems, and to advance organizations and systems.

 I entered law school the following academic season, clerked for now Justice Gilbert V. Indeglia of the Rhode Island Supreme Court, earned a JD in 2005, and, until returning to academia at Harvard University in 2009, practiced with firms handling cases of public import.
 Along the way, I became licensed in MA, RI, CT, NY, and LA.

 I began my practice handling matters before the U.S. Supreme Court and U.S. Courts of Appeals.
 I worked up appeals with scholar and advocate David J. Bederman, renowned specialist in matters constitutional and international.
 I have since been leading complex matters in multiple jurisdictions across several disciplines — including media, intellectual property, real estate, professional liability, municipal/legislative, constitutional, international, construction, regulatory/administrative, corporate and commercial, labor/employment, environmental, maritime, insurance, education, trusts/estates, nonprofit, and tax.